mui/material-ui/docs/src/pages/guides/migration-v0.x/migration-v0.x.md

 ### Autocomplete

 Material-UI doesn't provide any high-level API for solving this problem.
-We encourage people relying on [the solutions the React community has built](https://material-ui-next.com/demos/autocomplete/).
+You're encouraged you to explore [the solutions the React community has built](https://material-ui-next.com/demos/autocomplete/).

 In the future, we will look into providing a simple component to solve the simple use cases: [#9997](https://github.com/mui-org/material-ui/issues/9997).